qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 ### Untie the knot

-There are two possible fixes for this.
+Here are two possible fixes for this situation.

 #### Separate ``textInput_value`` ``Event``

 One is to untie the updates of the text field from the updates of our ``Dynamic t Day``.
-Since, perhaps obviously to some of you, the text field doesn't need to be notified when it has a valid ``Day`` value entered.
-Since that value is, by definition, in the text field.
+Since, perhaps obviously to some of you, the ``textInput`` doesn't need to be notified when it has a valid ``Day`` value entered.
+That value is, by definition, in the text field.

-If we refer back to our specification, such as it is, the only times when we will need to format a ``Day`` value into our text field are:
+Referring back to our specification, such as it is, the only times when we will need to format a ``Day`` value into our text field are

-- Next / Previous month button is clicked
+- Next/Previous month button is clicked
 - A day is clicked from the list of days in that month
-- The provided ``Event t Day`` from our ``DateInputConfig`` is triggered
+- The given ``Event t Day`` from our ``DateInputConfig`` is triggered

 The only times we need to update our ``Dynamic t Day`` are all of the above, plus: